-This German Pork Hocks Recipe ("Schweinshaxe") is perfect for Oktoberfest!
-It's also a hearty meal for those cool autumn dinners.
+This German Pork Hocks Recipe ("Schweinshaxe") is perfect, not just for Oktoberfest, but anytime you want something traditionally German and wonderfully delicious!
+A hearty meal any time of the year!
 Called "Eisbein" in northern Germany and "Schweinshaxe" in the southern part, it is often cooked from fresh, rather than smoked.

 There are two main methods for cooking pork hocks.
 This one uses both cooking on the stove and finishing off in the oven.
 May sound like extra work.
 It really isn't and the results are worth it!
 The other way is just to roast it.
 Both are traditional and have their own followers, each claiming theirs is the best.

 When you buy the fresh pork hocks, try to find the meatiest ones you can.

 Depending on the size of the hocks, one to two meaty hocks will feed about three to four people.